Frequently asked questions

 What forms do I need to complete to volunteer?

 All first time volunteers must complete a Volunteer Interest Form.
 This form is to be completed only once.
 Each time you volunteer for a different opportunity or work site you will also need to complete a Site Specific Liability Form.
 Once these forms have been completed you are ready to volunteer.
-Please follow the Volunteer Steps process.
+Please follow the Volunteer Steps.

 How do I turn in my Volunteer Interest Form?